DASH Diet Meal Prep for the Week: Easy Low-Sodium Meals

 - Make a soup or breakfast item.

-- Mix one homemade dressing.
+- Mix one homemade dressing or sauce.

 - Portion everything into containers.